Ben-Vogt/IS-477-Course-Project/project_plan.md

   computational resources to handle this, but it should be noted that the scale of the data could be tricky.

-- Census data is famously exclusionary, and in using it I am limited by the Census Bureau's choices on what categories to put people in.
+- Census data is infamously exclusionary, and in using it I am limited by the Census Bureau's choices on what categories to put people in.

 ## **Gaps**